YannickHerrero/mtools/README.md

 # MTools

 A unified toolkit for work management and developer utilities.
+All data is stored locally in your browser.

 ## Features

+### Task Board

+A Kanban-style board for managing your tasks:

+- **Five Columns** - Inbox, Todo, Doing, Done, and Archived
+- **Drag & Drop** - Reorder tasks within columns or move between columns
+- **Quick Capture** - Add tasks directly or via the command menu
+- **Task Details** - Click on any task to edit title and description
+- **Local Storage** - All tasks persisted locally using IndexedDB

+### Notes

+A minimal note-taking app with Markdown support:

+- **Markdown Editor** - Write in plain text with Markdown formatting
+- **Auto-save** - Notes automatically save after 3 seconds of inactivity
+- **Collections** - Organize notes into folders/collections
+- **Search** - Quickly find notes by title or content
+- **Word Count** - Track your writing progress in the footer

-### API Client (Postman Alternative)
+### API Client

-A fully-featured API testing tool that runs locally in your browser:
+A fully-featured API testing tool (Postman alternative):

 - **HTTP Methods** - Support for GET, POST, PUT, PATCH, DELETE, HEAD, OPTIONS
 - **Request Builder** - Query parameters, headers, and JSON body editor with auto-completion